Language Arts: Level 3

 For Level 2, the readers have changed.
 This level still includes the phonics cards which have not changed.
 Previously, the reader for Level 2 was an optional resource.
 There are now two readers integrated with the lessons: the Personal Reader and Shared Reader.
 Each reader is perfect bound rather than spiral bound.
 The new Personal Reader contains the same stories as the original Level 2 Reader, but it has updated illustrations.
 The old edition of the reader may be used to complete the course, although the page numbers will vary, which will make it difficult for the child to know what section to read for each lesson.

 The new Level 3 course is composed of a newly designed course book; a hard-bound book of children’s poetry with beautiful, original illustrations; a personal reader; and a PDF answer key.
 The challenging word flashcards are replaced with a “Challenging Word Climb” right in the course book where children “climb” fun illustrated mountains and draw a flag on top of each mountain after mastering its words.
-The current version of the Level 3 Language Arts Course Set, which has been beloved by many thousands of people, is now 40% off (while supplies last; no coupon code needed).

 Yes, levels 1-5 will remain free.

 That is not likely to happen.
 The new editions are going through reviewers who have used the old editions so they can compare, and the reviewers are ecstatic about the new editions.
 Once the new editions release, the old editions will no longer be made available as PDF or physical product.
 It is illegal to post or share PDFs of the old versions.